 When parents are separating or when one parent is leaving an abusive relationship, the parents may disagree about issues regarding their child.
-When the child is under 18, one or both parents can ask the court to make decisions for them by seeking a court order for custody and visitation.
+When the child is under 18, one or both parents can ask the court to make decisions for them by seeking a court order for custody and parenting time.
 A court order can decide many things:

 - The parenting schedule, which will include details of how much time the child physically resides with each parent.
 This can be referred to as parenting time or physical custody